peteremiller/Cryptocurrencies/README.md

 The data Martha and I will be working with is not ideal, so it will need to be processed to fit the machine learning models.
 Since there is no known output for what we are looking for, it is decided to use unsupervised learning.
 To group the cryptocurrencies, we decided on a clustering algorithm.
 We’ll use data visualizations to share findings with the board of Accountability Accounting.

 ## Results: Created Four Deliverables

-Deliverable 1: Preprocessing the Data for PCA Deliverable 2: Reducing Data Dimensions Using PCA Deliverable 3: Clustering Cryptocurrencies Using K-means Deliverable 4: Visualizing Cryptocurrencies Results
+### Deliverable 1: Process the Data for PCA

+### Deliverable 2: Reducing Data Dimensions Using PCA

+### Deliverable 3: Clustering Cryptocurrencies Using K-means

+### Deliverable 4: Visualizing Cryptocurrencies Results